 Brian Head, Mountain summit in Iron County, Utah, US

-The peak was named after a government surveyor who worked in the Utah territory during the early 1900s.
-A fire lookout station was built at the summit between 1934 and 1935 to monitor the surrounding forest lands.
+The peak was named after a government surveyor who mapped the Utah territory in the early 1900s.
+A fire lookout station was built at the summit between 1934 and 1935 to watch over the surrounding forest.

 The community of curious travelers